mesosphere/dcos-commons/docs/tutorial.md

 the cluster one at at time.
 Others may permit parallel deployment.
 The DC/OS Stateful Services SDK includes deployment strategies supporting these different requirements.

-## Configuration management
-For any framework, at least two components must be configured: the scheduler and the service.
-Scheduler configuration includes things like node count, deployment strategies, and security parameters.
-Service configuration includes resource settings such memory, cpu, ports, etc., as well as any configuration passed on to the underlying service.

-The DC/OS Stateful Services SDK includes logic for reading configuration from an external source (default: environment variables), detecting changes to the configuration, and redeploying any affected tasks.
-It also supports marking certain configuration parameters as "unmodifiable", so that the user can't change them after install time.
-For example, the disk size of permanent volumes cannot be modified because volume size is static.

-(Note: As of this writing, the following is still a work in progress, but should be available in the next week or two.)

-To simplify the common task of getting user-facing configuration to service tasks, the developer may follow the following convention in naming the environment variables for these configuration options:
-`TASKCFG_<TASK_TYPE>_<NAME>`

-For example, an option for tasks of type `index-mgr` could be named `TASKCFG_INDEX_MGR_FOO`, while an option for tasks of type `data` could be named `TASKCFG_DATA_FOO`.
-These configuration options will automatically be forwarded to the environments of the matching tasks as environment variables, with the `TASKCFG_<TASK_TYPE>_` prefixes removed.
-A special prefix of `TASKCFG_ALL_<NAME>` may be used for any options that should be passed to *every* task type.

-A common need for service developers is an easy way to write configuration files before launching tasks.
-To fulfill this need, the developer may provide configuration file template(s) in their TaskSet(s).
-These templates follow the [mustache](https://mustache.github.io/) templating format, similar to what's used in DC/OS packaging.
-The templates will be automatically rendered against the task's environment (which is customized as described above), and then each written to relative file paths specified by the developer.

 ## Upgrade support
 From time to time, services must be upgraded from version N to version N+1.